-Here in the Department of Radiation Medicine, our residents are trained to become brilliant radiation oncologists and expert medical physicists, equipped with the knowledge and skills to build fulfilling careers as clinicians, educators, researchers and advocates.
+In the Department of Radiation Medicine, we train our residents to become brilliant radiation oncologists and expert medical physicists.
+They are equipped with the knowledge and skills to build fulfilling careers as clinicians, educators, researchers, and advocates.

-OHSU is a community of healers dedicated to saving lives, ensuring the well-being of all entrusted to our care.
-We believe that in order to deliver great health care, we must train culturally-competent learners from diverse backgrounds, including members of racial and ethnic groups that are historically underrepresented in medicine, people raised in rural communities, and people who have overcome significant social and financial obstacles.
-OHSU has a goal to be a great organization, diverse in people and ideas. #Onward
+OHSU is a community of healers dedicated to saving lives and ensuring the well-being of all entrusted to our care.
+We believe that in order to provide excellent healthcare, we must train culturally-competent learners from diverse backgrounds, including individuals from racial and ethnic groups historically underrepresented in medicine, those raised in rural communities, and individuals who have overcome significant social and financial obstacles.
+OHSU aspires to be a great organization, characterized by diversity in both its people and ideas. #Onward

-Oregon Health & Science University and the Department of Radiation Medicine recognizes the widespread existence of systemic and structural racism in our community and nation.
-We are committed to combating this at all levels.
-By doing so we will address health inequities and promote diversity and inclusion.
-Join us in this effort as we strive to enhance our culture of care and tolerance.
+Oregon Health & Science University and the Department of Radiation Medicine acknowledge the widespread existence of systemic and structural racism in our community and nation.
+We are committed to actively combating this issue at all levels.
+Through these efforts, we will work towards addressing health inequities and fostering diversity and inclusion.
+We invite you to join us in this endeavor as we endeavor to enhance our culture of care and tolerance.

-Thank you for your interest in our training programs.
-We are happy to answer your questions and share more of what the OHSU has to offer.
-For more information, contact our Education Coordinator.
+We appreciate your interest in our training programs.
+We are delighted to answer your questions and provide you with more information about what OHSU has to offer.
+For further details, please contact our Education Coordinator.